Bigfootmech/Bigfootmech/README.md

 ### Currently working on
 To replace a weight-loss spreadsheet that didn't quite work smoothly, and started crashing, I'm currently re-working it in to a custom piece of software.

-Godot frontend, because I found it easy to work with for game jams.
+- Godot frontend, because I found it easy to work with for game jams.
-C# backend, because I wanted to extend my Java knowledge to a new language.
+- C# backend, because I wanted to extend my Java knowledge to a new language.
 Set up like a web api, with autowiring, and sqlite storage.
 To kind of copy what I already know of, and understand how and why those work.
 As well as learning the C# build system.

 ### Proudest Accomplishment
 My favourite thing I've done so far is probably my Dragon Train mod (on Steam workshop, and video on YT).

-Took about 2 weeks of hacking a Chinese IL2CPP game.
+It took about 2 weeks of hacking a Chinese IL2CPP game.
 And the effect is more or less exactly what I wanted.
 I still laugh whenever I see the video.

 [![Watch the video](https://img.youtube.com/vi/SkxfaQwUHeY/0.jpg)](https://www.youtube.com/watch?v=SkxfaQwUHeY)